How long are UBIS semester?

 UBIS has three 16-week semesters per year.
 Each semester is divided into two 8-week modules (there are six 8-week modules per year).

-How many entre dates are there per day?
+How many entry dates are there per year?

 6 for graduate and undergraduate students.